Start a business today!

 The point of repair services is that you can help bring value to your customers by fixing something for a lower cost than it would be to buy a new model outright, which is an excellent business model during a time when people are trying to cut their expenses and make their dollar go farther.

-Particularly in an environment where the recession has been caused by a viral outbreak, cleaning services can be another successful venture.
+Particularly in an environment where business has slowed due to a viral outbreak, cleaning services can be another successful venture.

 Providing a sanitized, healthy work environment has become much more important, and larger companies who aren’t impacted by the recession may be more willing to pay a cleaning company.
 Smaller businesses who are striving to provide a healthy work environment to their customers and employees could be clients as well.